pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

+problem: alignment ,

-idea: for alignment , we rely on the vast memory and ability of foresight of the machine
+solution: we rely on the vast memory and ability of foresight of the machine

+problem: explainability
+solution: rcn (probabilities)

+problem: affordaability
+solution: rcn

 ## idea - archtecture
 - ut must be hiearchical